 3) For a given year, SSTs in the southern and central GC reached 29.5°C during a similar time frame, but such warming was delayed in the northern GC.
 This warming delay coincided with a rainfall delay for AZNM relative to regions farther south.

 Since Mitchell et al. (2002) was published, we have analyzed 3 other monsoon seasons at higher temporal resolution regarding SST and AZ rainfall amounts, resulting in similar findings.
 Above is the 2012 analysis.
 These findings indicate relatively heavy rainfall begins after the mean N. GC SST reaches ~ 29.5°C. On the other hand, relatively heavy convective rainfall occurred in the Great Basin and Arizona during the first days of July in 2013 when the N. GC SST was well below this threshold.
-Thus, our local scale mechanism may describe the main factors governing the Arizona monsoon onset during most years but not all years.
+Thus, our local scale mechanism may describe the main factors governing the Arizona monsoon onset during most years but not all years (Erfani and Mitchell, 2014).

 The time evolution of SSTs in 2 different regions of the GC for August 2003.
 Note that the Las Vegas flood occurs a few days after the warmest northern GC SST.